-Adobe Photoshop and Illustrator has crucial role as a supporting tools to create good quality graphics.
+Adobe Photoshop and Illustrator have a crucial role as supporting tools to create good quality graphics.
 In combination with image editing tools, Articulate Storyline can produce stunning graphics (for both still and animated).
 Moreover, stock animations are available to download and use.

-Today, we have following elements as ready-to-use graphic assets:
+Today, we have the following elements as ready-to-use graphic assets:

 - Abstract as well as concept related animations